 Consumer Warning: Direct-to-consumer orthodontic products

-Orthodontics Australia strongly urges consumers to be wary of the safety risks of cheap, DIY orthodontic products now being offered in Australia.
-These clear aligner products are sold direct to consumers, meaning there is no formal assessment or in-person consultation by an orthodontist.
-Similar companies have been operating in the United States for several years and have been heavily criticised by consumers and industry groups for over-promising and under-delivering on treatment results.
+Orthodontics Australia strongly urges consumers to be wary of the safety risks of DIY and direct to consumer orthodontic products now being offered in Australia.
+These clear aligner products are sold direct to consumers, meaning there is no in-person consultation by an orthodontist.
+Companies providing these types of products have been operating in the United States for several years where they have been heavily criticised by consumers and industry groups for over-promising and under-delivering on treatment results.

-As part of this service, consumers typically have their teeth scanned at a retail outlet by a shop assistant, or are mailed a DIY kit to take impressions of their own teeth.
+As part of these services, consumers typically have their teeth scanned at a retail outlet – which may be done by a person who has no dental qualifications, or are mailed a DIY kit to take impressions of their own teeth.
 The scans or moulds are then used to create a course of clear aligner trays that are sent directly to the consumer to administer themselves.
 This method doesn’t account for variations in people’s teeth and does not allow for any adjustment to the treatment once the aligners have been sent.
 In addition, no X-rays are taken to assess the health of the teeth and surrounding bone, so there is no way to determine if the proposed tooth movement is safe or even feasible, or if the tooth roots, gums and bone are healthy enough to tolerate tooth movement.

 Consumers are often unaware of the potential risks of improperly applied orthodontics and are unable to tell when something is going wrong until it is too late.
 By the time they realise that there has been an error, their teeth and gums may be damaged, leading to even more costly remedial orthodontic procedures and in some cases, corrective surgery.